 In terms of security, NTP has known vulnerabilities.
 The protocol can be exploited and used in denial-of-service attacks for two reasons: First, it will reply to a packet with a spoofed source IP address; second, at least one of its built-in commands will send a long reply to a short request.

-Accurate time across a network is important for many reasons; even small fractions of a second can cause problems.
-For example, distributed procedures depend on coordinated times to ensure that proper sequences are followed.
-Security mechanisms depend on coordinated times across the network.
-File system updates carried out by a number of computers also depend on synchronized clock times.
-Air traffic control systems provide a graphic illustration of the need for coordinated times, since flight paths require very precise timing (imagine the situation if air traffic controller computer clock times were not synchronized).
+Accurate time across a network is important for many reasons; discrepancies of even fractions of a second can cause problems.
+For example, distributed procedures depend on coordinated times to ensure proper sequences are followed.
+Security mechanisms depend on consistent timekeeping across the network.
+File-system updates carried out by a number of computers also depend on synchronized clock times.